 CyberGhost 7 has some very solid features, making it comparable to industry leaders ExpressVPN, NordVPN, or TorGuard.
 However, the comparison only works on the surface.
 For example, in terms of security, CyberGhost also offer AES-256-CBC encryption, claim they have a no-logging policy, and also claim their service is not susceptible to DNS or IPv6 leaks.
 Unfortunately, CyberGhost’s “no-logging” policy doesn’t really hold up and not that long ago the VPN did have some leaking issues, not only with the notorious WebRTC bug but also with DNS queries.
 CyberGhost 7 offers an effective kill switch, but, sadly, you can’t toggle it.

-Finally, they’re registered in Romania, which is not a 14-eyes country and has no data retention laws, but the company is owned by a very shady Israeli company by the name of Kape Technologies (formerly Crossrider).
+Finally, they’re registered in Romania, which is not a 14-eyes country and has no data retention laws, but the company is owned by a somewhat shady UK-based international company by the name of Kape Technologies (formerly Crossrider).

 Some of its other security features also fall behind NordVPN or ExpressVPN– there’s no SSTP protocol, no multihop (double VPN) function, no TCP 443 port.

-CyberGhost has custom apps for all main platforms – Windows, Mac, Android, iOS.
-They’re all fairly simple and user-friendly.
+CyberGhost has custom apps for all major platforms – Windows, Mac, Android, iOS.
+They’re all simple, intuitive, and user-friendly.
 There’s support for routers, but no custom CyberGhost router app.

 7 simultaneous connections is a good number – that’s 1 more than NordVPN and more than double what ExpressVPN offers.
 Let’s be honest though – how many people use VPN on 7 devices at a time? (hint: it’s 7.
 Get it?)

-The VPN has stuff going for it – a tracking-block feature, malware protection, split tunneling, a positively user-friendly client, and a 7-day CyberGhost free trial.
+The VPN has a lot of stuff going for it – a tracking-block feature, malware protection, split tunneling, a positively user-friendly client, and a 7-day CyberGhost free trial.
 But don’t get too excited.
 It’s just not the best.